michal-h21/jekyll4ht/README.md

 Variant of [make4ht](https://www.ctan.org/pkg/make4ht?lang=en) command is provided.
 It can automatically copy HTML, CSS and images to correct destinations in your static site project directory.

+The command is called `jekyll4ht`, the difference from `make4ht` is that it has special mode, `publish`.
+In this mode, `jekyll` package is included automatically and all output files are copied to the correct locations in the static site (static site generator must be called manually).

+## Configuration

+Because variety of static site generators are supported, configuration file can be used to specify the locations where output files should be put.

+You can use default configuration suitable for `Jekyll` generator, only `JEKYLL4HT_BASE` environment variable must be set.
+It should point to the root of your static site.

+    export JEKYLL4HT_BASE=~/myblog

+If you want to modify the configuration, the configuration file must be provided.
+It should be named `.jekyll4ht`.
+It is looked up in the current directory, all of its parents, `$XDG_CONFIG_HOME/jekyll4ht/.jekyll4ht` and `$HOME/.jekyll4ht`.

+Possible structure of your static site could be:

+home
+  blog
+    root
+      _site
+      _posts
+      css
+      img
+    texfiles
+      .jekyll4ht
+      first_post
+        first_post.tex
+      second_post
+        second_post.tex